 GSI works only on devices with the following characteristics:

-- They were launched with Android 9 (API level 28) or higher.
+- Launched with Android 9 (API level 28) or higher.
 Devices upgraded to Android 9 from an earlier version may or may not support GSI.

 Check for Treble support by running the following command: